nidhin077/home-creators/README.md

 # Personalize your chezmoi config
 vi ~/.config/chezmoi/chezmoi.toml
 sh -c "$(curl -fsLS git.io/chezmoi)" -- init --apply netspective-studios/home-creators
-exit
-# open a new shell continue with one-time setup of CLI
 ```

-After initial setup, once you exit and re-enter your shell, `cd ~ && just (cmd)` will be equivalent to `homectl (cmd)`. `homectl` is one of many aliases defined by the auto-imported [~/.config/z4h-zshrc/aliases.auto.zshrc](dot_config/z4h-zshrc/aliases.auto.zshrc.tmpl) file.

 We prefer ZSH as the default shell with a few typical projects to create a flexible creator's sandbox.
 The `chezmoi` setup above will introduce the dotfiles that this section needs.